ets-einer/auth/README.md

-# TCC ETS - Auth
+# Einer - Auth

 This is the authentication system which will be used across all applications of the web plaform of ETS.

-More information about this repo will be added [to the TCC-ETS development docs](https://docs-tcc-ets.vercel.app/).
+More information about this repo will be added [to the Einer development docs](https://docs-einer.vercel.app/).